cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/jinja2.rst

       ``get_observations`` and ``get_rainfall`` tasks.
 Rather than writing it out multiple times we will use Jinja2 to centralise this configuration.

-      At the top of the ``flow.cylc`` file add the Jinja2 shebang line.
+      At the top of the :cylc:conf:`flow.cylc` file add the Jinja2 shebang line.
 Then copy the value of the ``API_KEY`` environment variable and use it to define an ``API_KEY`` Jinja2 variable: